bjornthesomberlain/bjornthesomberlain/README.md

  ✧    you can call  me bjørn / darien or whatever you want

-✧ im a 18 yo artist, studying as professional chief n catering boss
+✧ im a 18 yo artist, studying as professional chief n  head of production

 ✧ im sweet & friendly to pppl that share interests w me, so pls dont be afraid          to interact first